Home » Testimonials » Employee Testimonial Best Practices

 Table of content

 Attracting and retaining the best talent in your organization is challenging.
-It’s not easy to find talent in today’s economy when employees have a lot of options available to choose from.
-When as much as 61% of Americans prefer freelancing and more than 56 million Americans are actively freelancing, you got to have something special to attract talent.
+It’s difficult to find talent in today’s economy when employees have a lot of options available to choose from.

-1. Use Video Employee Testimonials2.
+1. Collect Video Employee Testimonials2.
 Don’t Use a Script3.
 Focus on Benefits4.
 Have an Objective5.
 Address Reservations6.
 Embed Ratings

 Video content is the future of the internet.
 Wyzwol asked consumers how they prefer to learn about new products, 68% of respondents said they like to see short videos.

 A video testimonial by an employee that’s a minute long will potentially have much more impact than a two-page text testimonial.
 Videos are easy to understand and have more impact than other forms of content.

 After all, a video testimonial from an existing employee gives the viewer the opportunity to hear the message directly from the horse’s mouth, so to speak.